ElTiko94/Task-Manager/README.md

 5. **Saving Changes**: The application prompts you to save changes when you close the window.
 Click "Yes" to save changes or "No" to discard them.

+6. **Sorting Tasks**: Use the "Sort by Priority", "Sort by Due Date", or "Sort by Name" buttons to reorder the list.

-6. **Filtering Tasks**: Use the controls below the task list to filter.
+7. **Filtering Tasks**: Use the controls below the task list to filter.
 You can search by name, hide completed tasks, show only tasks due before or after a specific date, and display tasks with priority above or below a chosen threshold.
 Click "Apply Filter" to update the list.
-7. **Changing Themes**: Open the "View" menu and select a theme.
+8. **Changing Themes**: Open the "View" menu and select a theme.
 When `ttkbootstrap` is installed, additional modern themes become available.
-8. **Import/Export**: Use the "File" menu to export tasks to CSV or ICS or to import tasks from existing CSV/ICS files.
+9. **Import/Export**: Use the "File" menu to export tasks to CSV or ICS or to import tasks from existing CSV/ICS files.

 ## File Structure